-- cases of a more serious nature, referred to it by the Proctors - appeals against PDH decisions - certain other business (eg applications and appeals in connection with students' suspension from access to University premises and facilities).
+- cases of a more serious nature, referred to it by the Proctors - appeals against summary determination by the Proctor's decisions - certain other business (e.g. applications and appeals in connection with students' suspension from access to University premises and facilities).